angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 land.
 My opponent opened to :card[Underground Sea], :card[Ponder], pass.
 So at first I thought I was in a combo mirror.
 I cast a :card[Ponder] on my turn as well.
 My opponent cast another cantrip and then played out :card[Ornithopter].
-Ok, I'm facing :card[Ninjas] - not a great matchup, actually kinda bad.
+Ok, I'm facing Ninjas - not a great matchup, actually kinda bad.
 On my turn, I find the combo and set up a pass-the-turn pile with :card[Ideas Unbound].
 My opponent ninjitsus in Yuriko on his turn and hits me for a decent amount, but not enough to keep me from winning the following turn.

 **In:** :card[Cavern of Souls], 2 :card[Duress], :card[Red Elemental Blast],
 :card[Pyroblast], :card[Flusterstorm]